 Most people think of whiplash as a minor, temporary injury, but it can be surprising how many people face long-term or permanent effects of whiplash.
 For many, whiplash pain lasts longer than a year or results in permanent stiffness and pain, according to our Queens car accident lawyer.

 Because whiplash injuries can be surprisingly severe, it is important to have a lawyer help you with your whiplash case.
-For a free legal consultation with our car accident whiplash lawyers, call The Carrion Law Firm today at (718) 841-0083.
+For a free legal consultation with our New York car accident injury lawyers, call The Carrion Law Firm today at (718) 841-0083.

 When Does Whiplash Go Away After a Car Crash?

 Most people do not feel whiplash (or do not experience severe effects) immediately after a car crash.
 Adrenaline covers injuries, making it harder for the injury victim to feel what’s happened to them.
 This can be helpful in a flight-or-fight scenario, but when you’re trying to assess how bad your injuries are, it can be challenging.
 Additionally, whiplash sometimes takes some time to “set in” after the injury takes place, and many people do not experience whiplash symptoms until the morning after their accident.

 The type of injury you face can drastically change the recovery time.
 Whiplash is often a combination of different types of injuries, potentially including muscle strains, ligament sprains, and stretching, pulling, or tearing of other tissue in the neck.
 In some cases, injuries to the bone and nerves might also occur.
 Because of the wide-ranging variety of injuries, whiplash can also range widely in how long it takes for recovery.